elijahr/lintball/README.md

 */vendor/*
 ```

 To add or remove items from this list, run `lintball install-lintballrc` and edit the `ignores` section in the created `.lintballrc.json` file.
-Patterns should match what is passed to the `find` command's `-path` argument.
+Ignore patterns are [Full Name Patterns](https://www.gnu.org/software/findutils/manual/html_node/find_html/Full-Name-Patterns.html) passed to the `find` command's `-path` argument.
+See also: [fnmatch](https://docs.python.org/3/library/fnmatch.html).

 ### Disabling specific tools